lucasgrisiq/ula/README.md

 # ula

-Low level impletementation of a ALU module in Verilog language.
+Low level impletementation of a ALU module assigning logic gates on a FPGA board using the Quartus II software.